ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 #### Building and updating views

-* Data science team members will edit views by editing the model files and making pull requests against the `data-architecture/` repo.
+* Data science team members will edit views by editing the model files and making pull requests against the `data-architecture/` repository.
 * Team members will build views manually by running `dbt run` from the root of the folder.
 * In rare cases where we want to preserve the behavior of old views, we will